FAQ

 Often you need to take shoes off at temples and other buildings, so slip-on shoes (rather than with laces) will be easier.

-Many hotel rooms provide green tea in a room, but not black tea bags or coffee, so if you would like to enjoy a cupper in your room, we recommend you pack a few tea bags.
+Many hotel rooms provide green tea in a room, but not black tea bags or coffee, so if you would like to enjoy a cuppa in your room, we recommend you pack a few tea bags.

-A: Most hotels we use have laundry service
+Most hotels we use have laundry service

 If you hand over your laundry in the morning it is usually ready by the evening.
 Small number of hotels have coin-operated guest laundry machines too.
 Laundromats are not so easily located, so if you think you need one during the tour, please ask us in advance.

-Our Tours
+Tours questions

-A: Our full Terms and Conditions are set out at the following link: Terms and Conditions
+Our full Terms and Conditions are set out at the following link: Terms and Conditions

 The most common questions (and short answers) are:

-- How much is deposit? - Deposit for a tour is 10% of the total price per person fare.
+1. How much is deposit? – Deposit for a tour is 10% of the total price per person fare.
 A tour design fee will also be charged for custom-made private tours at the time of booking.
 The balance is due 90 days from departure.

-- How can I pay? - Payment method is by credit card or bank transfer.
-Credit card payments will incur the service provider's fee of 1.75%-2.2% (If you wish to pay your balance with a non-Australian credit card we will ask that you cover the service provider's overseas transaction fee which is up to an additional 1.15% of the transaction).
+3. How can I pay? – Payment method is by credit card or bank transfer.
+Credit card payments will incur the service provider’s fee of 1.75%-2.2% (If you wish to pay your balance with a non-Australian credit card we will ask that you cover the service provider’s overseas transaction fee which is up to an additional 1.15% of the transaction).

-- Is the price fixed? – Yes with the proviso that if the exchange rate goes outside our limits we may ask for a contribution.
+4. Is the price fixed? – Yes with the proviso that if the exchange rate goes outside our limits we may ask for a contribution.

-A: We design and operate all our tours
+We design and operate all our tours

 We have extensive knowledge of our destinations and have our own staff on the ground, we arrange all of our tours directly.
 We do not typically use DMCs (Destination Management Company), except some local specialist companies where we think guests will benefit from their specific local knowledge.
 In this way, we have total control of every step of your tour.

-A: Full service from arrival to departure
+Full service from arrival to departure

 We have extensive knowledge of our destinations and have our own staff the ground in Japan.
 As a full-service tour operator we offer our guests;-

-- Dedicated client support officer to answer your questions
+• Dedicated client support officer to answer your questions

-- Comprehensive Handbook
+• Comprehensive Handbook

-- Personalised airport meet & greet and transfer to your hotel on arrival
+• Personalised airport meet & greet and transfer to your hotel on arrival

-- Booking of accommodation, guide, transport, restaurants and activities directly with the vendors
+• Booking of accommodation, guide, transport, restaurants and activities directly with the vendors

-- Liaising with the vendors about your dietary requirements and other requests
+• Liaising with the vendors about your dietary requirements and other requests

-- Confirmation of bookings directly with the vendors (no nasty surprises or vouchers)
+• Confirmation of bookings directly with the vendors (no nasty surprises or vouchers)

-- Liaising with private guides to implement the agreed itinerary and we provide comprehensive notes to guides
+• Liaising with private guides to implement the agreed itinerary and we provide comprehensive notes to guides

-- Arranging luggage transfers with hotels, preparing address labels and tracking your luggage to make sure its safe arrival on time
+• Arranging luggage transfers with hotels, preparing address labels and tracking your luggage to make sure its safe arrival on time

-- Final itinerary with details of your accommodation, guides, transport, activities and meals
+• Final itinerary with details of your accommodation, guides, transport, activities and meals

-- Japan Rail Pass activation (when pass is used) and train seat reservations
+• Japan Rail Pass activation (when pass is used) and train seat reservations

 In addition, if you ask us to plan your private tour, you will receive;

-- Experts advise on where to go and what to do to suit your interests
+• Experts advise on where to go and what to do to suit your interests

-- Design customised itinerary in discussion with the client
+• Design customised itinerary in discussion with the client

-- Draft itinerary with confirmed accommodation and daily program suggestions, that gives you opportunities for making adjustments
+• Draft itinerary with confirmed accommodation and daily program suggestions, that gives you opportunities for making adjustments

-- Comprehensive Tour Proposal with quotation
+• Comprehensive Tour Proposal with quotation

-A: Yes, definitely!
+Yes, definitely!

 Many guests of our Small Group Tours arrive one or more days earlier than the start date.
 All of our Small Group Tours are designed to start from the morning of Day 2 giving you the chance of a good night’s rest after arriving anytime on Day 1.
 However, many guests benefit from having extra time to adjust their body clock and orientate themselves before their tour (especially if they only arrive in Japan in the late afternoon or early evening).
-We can book you into the same hotel/room as you will use on your tour.
+We can try booking you into the same hotel/room as you will use on your tour.

-Post tour extensions are very popular and highly recommended.
+Post-tour extensions are very popular and highly recommended.
 After having spent a couple of weeks with guides and group, you will be confident to travel further afield to pursue your personal interest.

 We are more than happy to plan and arrange your extension.
 Please talk to us before or after you made a booking on our Small Group Tour.

-A: Maximum of 8 people on our regular small group tours
+Maximum of 8 people on our regular small group tours

 Our small group tours are generally capped at 8 travellers.
 This means you share your guide amongst a fewer people to get maximum benefit.
 The size also allows access to boutique accommodation, restaurants and authentic cultural sites that are often off-limits to large groups.

-A: Some things to look at
+Some things to look at

 There are a lot of tours to Japan, and each tour operator presents their tours differently.
 To compare apples with apples and ensure you are getting the best value for money, pay attention to the following areas.